Nature Park’s Wildlife Carers | Loop PNG

 This quarter, the Park has selected another three interns from various tertiary institutions to be part of its wildlife internship program.

-An all-female team made up of, Daniella Kapi, Esther Hulum and Christobeth Audubo are three interns who will undergo the internship program for 12 weeks under the guidance of Wildlife Manager, Ishimu Bebe.
+Daniella Kapi, Esther Hulum and Christobeth Audubom are three interns who will undergo the internship program for 12 weeks under the guidance of Wildlife Manager, Ishimu Bebe.

-“We are happy to have another group of interns join us as we advocate for more young leaders to take up roles that would help protect our endemic wildlife..
+“We are happy to have another group of interns join us as we advocate for more young leaders to take up roles that would help protect our endemic wildlife,” said Ishimu Bebe, Port Moresby Nature Park’s Wildlife Manager.

-Christobeth one of the interns from the University of Natural Resources and Environment (UNRE) said: “Finally I am happy to be an intern at the Nature Park as I get to apply the skills that I have learnt in the field that I graduated from.
-I am looking forward to learning as much as I can during my internship as the Park.”
+Christobeth attended the University of Natural Resources and Environment (UNRE).
+She said, “Finally I am happy to be an intern at the Nature Park as I get to apply the skills that I have learnt in the field that I graduated from.
+I am looking forward to learning as much as I can during my internship as the Port Moresby Nature Park.”

 - Preparing the food for the animals, who all have different dietary requirements;

-- Learning how to care and observe the animals, so all their welfare requirements are met.

-- Managing tasks when there are hundreds of animals to care for daily and,
+- Learning how to care and observe the animals, so all their welfare requirements are met; - Managing tasks when there are hundreds of animals to care for daily; and,

 - Knowing the various species of animals.